 To make matters worse an Ipsos/New York Life survey recently found that 75% of those questioned did not know how much they could safely take out of their retirement savings each year.

 This is a big problem as a 60-year-old man living today is expected to live to be 85 or older.

 It’s an even bigger problem when you consider that healthcare costs for most Americans will soar after they reached the age of 80.

 What does this mean?
 Well, Baby Boomers are in a tough spot.
-Not only have they had to live through the one of the most volatile economy in the history of the U.S. but they are also rushing towards retirement at lightning speed.
+Not only have they had to live through one of the most volatile economies in the history of the U.S. but they are also rushing towards retirement at lightning speed.